If you enjoy the mountains, great food, and wine, then we have the perfect place for you.

 This mountainside town is anything but quiet.
 It might have only a population of 3,944 residents, but it gets over 11 million visitors each year.

-Visitors got to the Gatlinburg when they want to experience a variety of outdoor activities.
+Visitors go to Gatlinburg when they want to experience a variety of outdoor activities.
 The activities are geared towards families and adults alike.

-If you’re a fan of ziplining, tubing, horseback riding, biking, then Gatlinburg should be on your bucket list.
+If you’re a fan of ziplining, river tubing, horseback riding, or hiking then Gatlinburg should be on your bucket list!

 Families love to visit this town due to all of the family-friendly activities it has to offer.
 Children enjoy the aquarium, mini-golf, museums, and many more.

-In past years, over 16 wineries have participated in this event.
+In past years, many wineries have participated in this event.
 Some of the vendors include:

 Apple Barn Winery: Apple barn isn’t your typical winery.
 They are located in the Little Pigeon River region and are famous for their apple wine.
-The apples are grown on the grounds.
+Apple Barn Winery is located just down the road from Gatlinburg.
+The apples grow on the grounds of the winery.

 Sumner Crest Winery: This winery was born from the dream of two brothers.
 Ever since their wine has been the recipient of 19 national and international medals.